Chairperson: Anne Pasero, Ph.D.

 Our majors include Classical Languages, Classical Studies, French, German, Spanish Language and Literature, Spanish for the Professions: Business or Health Professions.
 It’s relatively easy to combine a major (or minor) in a language with a second major–international affairs, international business, biochemistry, biology, history, philosophy–and continue on to pursue careers in law, medicine, business, education, public service–the combinations are many!
 An accelerated five-year B.A./M.A. degree is also offered in Spanish.

 Arabic, Chinese and Italian are taught through the advanced intermediate level, but also include courses in civilization and literature in English translation.
-(The majority of our literature offerings are part of the Marquette University Core of Common Studies.)

 The Klingler College of Arts and Sciences also offers the following interdisciplinary areas of study for those students who would like to combine their language skills with other disciplines: